 Lucia Lodge Restaurant – $$ – [Mile Marker 23]

-Attached to the Lucia Lodge, the ocean-view restaurant is open for lunch and dinner.
-Their sauces are all made from fresh local ingredients in-house.
-Rumors have it, their fish and chips are some of the best in the country!
+Unfortunately, the restaurant burned down in August 2021.
+Their sauces were all made from fresh local ingredients in-house.
+Their fish and chips are some of the best in the country!
+They are a little expensive, but most things in Big Sur carry a larger price tag.

 Wild Coast Restaurant and Sushi Bar – $$$ – [Mile Marker 11]

 The in-house dining option for guests of the Treebones Resort.
-You can enjoy reasonably priced lunch and dinner options with local ingredients as well as local wine and beer.
+You can enjoy healthy, reasonably priced lunch and dinner options with local ingredients as well as local wine and beer.
+They have a brick oven for pizza and a killer ocean view!

 Whale Watcher’s Cafe/Gas – $$ – [Mile Marker 10]